Why C programming? Assembly language vs Programming Language

-Computer can understand only zeroes and ones.
+A computer can understand only zeroes and ones.
 Writing instructions in binary code is known as machine language.
-In early days, the programmers used to write programs directly in assembly language which in turn converted instructions to machine language using an Assembler.
-Later, they felt that writing a program in assembly language was a very time consuming job.
+In the early days, the programmers used to write programs directly in assembly language which in turn converted instructions to machine language using an Assembler.
+Later, they felt that writing a program in assembly language was a very time-consuming job.
 So, Programming languages were developed to write code much more easily.
-Let us know a bit about Assembly Language in order to understand the purpose of a Programming language.
+Let us know a bit about Assembly Language to understand the purpose of a Programming language.

 What is Assembly Language

 Assembly languages used simple mnemonic instructions to write a program.
 These instructions are directly mapped to a sequence of machine language operations.
 For example:

 - MOV R1, R2 - moves the data from register R2 to register R1.